-- Small Supplier Audits – For sites with less than 25 employees who do not have previous experience with third-party audits.
-This audit is only applicable on a one-time basis and then must be converted to a GMP audit or GFSI-recognized certification on an annual basis
+- Small Supplier Audits – For sites with fewer than 25 employees who do not have previous experience with third-party audits.
+This audit is only applicable on a one-time basis and then must be converted to a Costco GMP audit or GFSI-recognized certification on an annual basis

 Once the requested audit has been scheduled and conducted, FoodChain ID Certification will manage the audit reporting process in the relevant Costco database.
 Corrective action reports (CARs) are required by the site to correct audit non-conformities.
 CARs must be uploaded to the appropriate database within the required timeframe.
 For produce suppliers, audit results and CARs are uploaded to Azzule.
 For all other suppliers, audit results and CARs are uploaded to TraQtion.